There are silent warning signs of child abuse that you can take note of. Learn to recognize the signs and what to do about it here:

 If a child exhibits one of these signs that does not mean abuse has occurred.
 However, if they begin to exhibit quite a few of these it is likely time to see help.

-Specific signs a child may have been abused
+Specific signs a child may have been abused may include:

 - Sudden changes in eating habits | When a child stops eating, loses their appetite, or begins overeating this is often a sign of a traumatic event.